Future of AI

 The technology is extraordinary.
 The accountability infrastructure around it is still catching up.

-What the Doctors Are Actually Saying
+🩺 What the Doctors Are Actually Saying

 It would be easy to frame this as AI versus doctors.
 That framing is both inaccurate and unhelpful.

-The most effective deployments of medical AI in 2026 follow a model that most professionals in the field call AI-assisted diagnosis.
-The AI processes the scan first, flagging areas of concern and ranking them by probability.
-The human specialist then reviews those flagged areas with that additional context, applies clinical judgment, considers the patient’s full history, and makes the final call.
+2. The human specialist reviews those flagged areas with additional context, applies clinical judgment, reviews the patient’s full history, and makes the final call.

 Human judgment and AI precision are not competing.
 They are complementary.

-The Equity Argument Nobody Is Talking About Enough
+🌍 The Equity Argument Nobody Is Talking About Enough

-AI diagnostic tools change that equation fundamentally.
+AI cancer detection tools change that equation fundamentally.

-What You Should Actually Know as a Patient
+👤What You Should Actually Know as a Patient

 If you are a patient in 2026, here is the practical reality.